-What is a Relationship Therapist?
+What is an Attachment Therapist?

-The quality of your relationships is the best mirror of the quality of your mental health.
-As a relationship therapist, I’m focused on the quality of your relationship to yourself, parents, romantic partners, siblings, friends, neighbors, and colleagues.
-We’re working together to see what’s happening in those relationships, and what’s not happening in them.
+We’'ll work together to see what’s happening in those relationships, and what’s not happening in them.
 We’re working to see what’s happening inside of you when bids for closeness, intimacy, and openness arise.
 We’re working to see what happens when there’s a misattunement.

 How are we doing this?
 By using our relationship in the therapy room as the central relationship to create change.
 Yes, we’ll use your relational experiences as guideposts to get very clear on what protective mechanisms developed as a natural response.
 And, critically, we’ll use the safe space of the relationship created between us to form new deep lasting change in relationships in the future.

-Too often, therapists provide interpretations of what’s happening outside the therapy room.
 But research is showing us something else - that when therapists use themselves in the room to be with people in a relational way, which means offering up what it feels like for the therapist to be with the patient, what we’re feeling as we listen to them — that bringing ourselves in to the relationship, is what allows all of the messy protective mechanisms to get touched and show up, which is where the magic starts to happen.
-Rather than hiding these parts of ourselves to our therapist, a therapist ought to skillfully touch into these sensitive relational patterns.
-Only then can work with them and reorganize them.
-And the only way that happens is if we give them a new experience.

 Every patient needs something different - some need a fierce protective figure when none was provided before, some need loving and containing holding that lets a patient know they are not too much, still others need a firm and steady presence that doesn’t fall apart.
-When you get that response over and over again, your nervous system starts to rewire and your relational patterns and attachment style begin to shift.

 “We don’t get wounded in isolation, and we don’t heal in isolation.”
 Peter Levine, Trauma Therapist